 |Nikolaus Gebhardt – niko; Project Founder

 Location: Austria/Vienna; blog;

 Niko founded the Irrlicht Engine project in 2002 and for 4 years and 18 releases, he designed and developed it on his own.
-Still continuing with the ‘iron fist’ project style, the Irrlicht software development is now done team based and a bit more open.
+By now he has passed the baton and the Irrlicht software development is now done team based.

 |Christian Stehno – Hybrid; Contribution Coordinator/Developer